quozd/awesome-dotnet/README.md

 * [Build Versioning](https://github.com/TurnerSoftware/BuildVersioning) - Simple build versioning for .NET, powered by Git tags
 * [SystemTextJson.JsonDiffPatch](https://github.com/weichch/system-text-json-jsondiffpatch) - High-performance, low-allocating JSON object diff and patch extension for System.Text.Json.
 Support generating patch document in RFC 6902 JSON Patch format.
 * [dotnet-exec](https://github.com/WeihanLi/dotnet-exec) - A command-line tool for executing C# program without a project file, and you can have your custom entry point other than Main method.

+## MQTT

+* [HiveMQtt](https://github.com/hivemq/hivemq-mqtt-client-dotnet) - The HiveMQ C# MQTT client for .NET
+* [MQTTNet](https://github.com/dotnet/MQTTnet) - A high performance .NET library for MQTT based communication.
+It provides a MQTT client and a MQTT server (broker).

 ## MVVM